full-build/full-build/README.md

 * Focus developer on selected repositories (local builds based on full build outputs)
 * Promote code review and low-coupling between developers

+# how to build
+First, ensure you have .net 4.5 or Mono.
+You will need F# 4 installed too.
+Then:
+* On windows, run build-all.cmd
+* On Linux/OSX, run build-all.sh

+Once build is done, binaries are in refbin folder.

+Note that before using Visual Studio or Xamarin Studio, you have to compile first as this setup development environment.
+Solution bootstrap.sln can then be used.

+# contribution
+Contributions are welcomed.
+Ensure you have read CONTRIBUTING.md and LICENSE.txt before sending PR.

 # Licence
    Copyright 2014-2015 Pierre Chalamet